luiseel/escape/README.md

-# Escape
+# Welts

-Escape is a text-based web browser game in which you need to escape from rooms by solving puzzles.
+Welts is a puzzle text-based web browser game.